Trouble cooking? GrubHub, Uber Eats get pushback from restaurants on fees

 "They've become this necessary evil," said Bareburger Group Chief Executive Euripides Pelekanos, referring to the delivery platforms.
 The organic burger chain with 46 stores mostly in the northeast hopes to be rid of all third-party platforms by 2020.

-In 2017, Bareburger booked $20 million in revenue from orders placed through third-party platforms, Pelekanos said, but it also spent about $2.5 million to $3 million in related fees.
+In 2017, Bareburger booked $20 million (£15.5 million) in revenue from orders placed through third-party platforms, Pelekanos said, but it also spent about $2.5 million to $3 million in related fees.

 For the restaurant industry, that roughly 15% rate "is our whole margin," Pelekanos said.